EI2030/FemtoTX/Linux/Read.md

 Linux distros that could run on FPGA and ARMv5
 ---
-may need a HAL for certain SoCs/FPGAs, other than the GPGA-specific core.
+may need a HAL for certain SoCs/FPGAs, other than the FPGA-specific core.

 https://www.luffca.com/2022/05/linux-litex-naxriscv32/